 As depicted by Figure 2, each temperature sensor is part of a bus (based on the 1wire protocol) connected to a Scanner (based on an Arduino that implements wifi communication) in charge of gathering data produced by temperature sensors of the bus.
 As the front and the back of each server is monitored by temperature sensors, each computing rack has in total two Scanners and two buses: a front bus for monitoring the cold aisle and a back bus dedicated to the hot aisle.
 Scanners fetch temperatures from their sensors at a frequency of one reading per sensor every second.

-The choice of the DS18B20 has been motivated by the fact that the DS18B20 sensor is able to work as part of an 1wire bus.
-In the context of the SeDuCe infrastructure, 12 DS18B20 sensors are connected together to form an 1wire bus, and a Scanner, based on an nodeMCU arduino with built-in wifi capabilities, fetches periodically their temperature readings.
-The current version of the firmware used by Scanners scans an 1wire bus every second, and then pushes temperature data to a Temperature Registerer service, as illustrated in Figure 3.
+The choice of the MAX31850K has been motivated by the fact that the MAX31850K chips implements the 1wire protocol and can be part of an 1wire bus.
+The electronical card, designed in collaboration of the DSEE (Département systèmes énergétiques et environnement), contains 16 MAX31850K chips connected together to form an 1wire bus, and a Scanner, based on an nodeMCU arduino with built-in wifi capabilities, fetches periodically their temperature readings.
+The current version of the firmware used by Scanners scans an 1wire bus every second, and then pushes temperature data to a Temperature Registerer service, as illustrated in Figure 4.

 We also developed a contextualisation tool to generate firmwares for the Scanners.
 It leverages the PlatformIO framework to program a Scanner that pushes data to a web-service.
 Using this contextualisation tool is simple: a developer needs to define a program template in a language close to C language and marks some parts of code with special tags to indicate that these parts need to be contextualized with additional information, such as initializing a variable with the ID of a Scanner device or with the address of a remote web-service (such as the one that will receive temperature records).
 The contextualisation tool takes this program and a context as input parameters, analyses the template program, and completes parts that requires contextualisation with information provided in the context, which results in valid C language source file.
 Then, the firmware is compiled and automatically uploaded to Scanners via their serial ports.
 By leveraging this contextualisation tool, we can remotely configure Scanners and update their firmware ``on the fly’’.